wevansprojects/ShellSetup/README.md

 My Personal Vim Setup with Plugins and Install Scripts please note this is for ZSH Shell ONLY:
 ![ExampleScreenshotofMyVimSetup](https://user-images.githubusercontent.com/73401706/213860268-c13e7191-ed49-4ec4-9813-54a1a46679f0.png)
-(Note this screenshot also includes a customized zsh shell look and custom icons please see my zsh repository for this setup).

 My Vim Plugin Setup and Workflow:
 With this setup you will find you can use Vim as a substitution